-Richard Kaiser, AIA
+Richard Kaiser, AIA, Managing Partner

 As a founding Partner of CHK Architects, Rich takes on many roles at CHK.
 In addition to his primary focus on daily business operations, new business development, and maintaining CHK’s long-standing client relationships, he also assumes the role of Principal-in-Charge of CHK’s largest and most complex projects, including the Pratt & Whitney Engineering & Technology Center.
 His range of expertise includes corporate office design, tenant fit-outs, corporate fitness and wellness centers, healthcare, and auto dealerships.
-Rich has also lead the design of several ecclesiastic projects, one of his favorite project types.
+Rich has also led the design of several ecclesiastic projects, one of his favorite project types.

-In addition to his responsibilities at CHK, Rich keeps a steady eye toward the market trends, business news, commercial real estate activity, and new building technologies that impact our work and influence CHK’s designers.
-His affiliations with organizations such as the Construction Institute, Corenet, CREW and BOMA allow CHK to remain on the leading edge of our profession.
+Rich keeps a steady eye on the market trends, business news, commercial real estate activity, and new building technologies that impact our work and influence CHK’s designers.
+His affiliations with organizations such as the Construction Institute, Corenet, CREW, and BOMA allow CHK to remain on the leading edge of our profession.

-Rodolfo Garcia, AIA
+Rodolfo Garcia, AIA, Partner

 His passion and enthusiasm for the art and craft in architecture are evident in his hand drawn sketches and renderings that bring ideas to life throughout the design process.
-Committed to CHK’s belief that a team effort inspires the best design solutions, Rodolfo strives to explore and share design ideas in an open and collabortative setting, where the Client is at the core and fully engaged in the design process.
+Committed to CHK’s belief that a team effort inspires the best design solutions, Rodolfo strives to explore and share design ideas in an open and collaborative setting, where the client is at the core and fully engaged in the design process.

 A graduate of the Boston Architectural Center in 1987, he is an NCARB certified professional, a licensed Architect in the State of Connecticut and recently earned his Connecticut Building Official License.

-Steven Hine, AIA, LEED AP BD+C
+Steven Hine, AIA, LEED AP BD+C, Partner

 With more than 30 years of professional experience in architecture and the construction industry, Steve’s communication skills and depth of knowledge in all phases of project delivery have elevated him to a leading role on CHK’s largest projects.
 He has managed design teams delivering several million square feet of new and renovated space for some of the firm’s most complex projects, and served as lead architect for the Pratt & Whitney Engineering & Technology Center.